mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

 12.  _Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation_ by Lynne Truss

 13.  _**Coming Out of the Ice: An Unexpected Life**_ by Victor Herman

-        a.
-One of the most powerful and moving books I have ever read.
+    1. One of the most powerful and moving books I have ever read.
 Victor Herman might be the toughest person to have ever lived.
 We can all find inspiration through him.

 ## 2020